ReturnofMatrix/messagingApp/README.md

 # messagingApp
+* post will be the first feature i will be building. things involved in db of post. post has id, who created post, who liked post, who commented on post. time of creation, actual content.

 core features
 1) Authorization
     here i will do first signup and then login. token saved in users browsers when user requests token is verified for authentication.